Shopify/kubeaudit/docs/auditors/capabilities.md

 --------------------------------------------

 -- [error] CapabilityOrSecurityContextMissing
    Message: Security Context not set.
-Ideally, the Security Context should be specified.
-All capacities should be dropped by setting drop to ALL.
+Ideally, the Security Context should be specified and all Capabilities should be dropped by setting the Drop list to ALL.
    Metadata:
       Container: container

 ```

 ### Example with Config File